(These photos are very large when double clicked.)

 Day 2, Friday, to Dean’s in Oceanside via SR99, SR58, US395, I-15, SR76: 244 miles

 My little campsite, along a completed road but otherwise undeveloped is free to all comers.
-Sure enough, sometime around 0300 some noisy reefer rig pulled in right across the narrow street from me.
+Sure enough, sometime around 0300 a noisy reefer rig pulled in right across the narrow street from me.
 His #$%&@!! reefer was loud and I heard it above even my sound machine.
 I tried to continue sleeping but finally gave up and moved to another location nearby with no reefers to put up with.
 I got back to sleep and slept ‘til around 0600.

 I wrote a bit more in this travelogue, did the necessary chores to start the day off right, then headed to Flying J to top off the gas tank.
 28 gallons later, around 0800, I pulled out onto the highway and continued my trip to Dean’s.